 Hot foods bound for the refrigerator or freezer must be cooled quickly for two reasons.
-First, it decreases the chance for harmful bacteria to grow, keeping your food safe to eat.
-Second, in the case of freezing, it allows the food to freeze faster, preventing the formation of large ice crystals that may ruin the flavor and texture of foods.
-Here's how to cool food quickly.
+First, a quick cool decreases the chance for harmful bacteria to grow, keeping your food safe to eat.
+Second, in the case of freezing, cool food will freeze faster, preventing the formation of large ice crystals that may ruin the flavor and texture of foods.

 Follow these guidelines when purchasing storage containers and food wraps for the refrigerator or freezer.

-Containers: Most airtight food storage containers with tight-fitting lids -- even disposables -- provide adequate protection in the refrigerator.
+Containers: Most airtight food storage containers with tight-fitting lids—even disposables—provide adequate protection in the refrigerator.
 When shopping for freezer-safe containers, however, look for a phrase or an icon on the label or container bottom indicating that they are designed for freezer use.

 Glass jars with tight-fitting lids: All major brands of canning jars are acceptable for use in the refrigerator and freezer.
 If freezing liquid and semiliquid foods, leave headspace in the jar so the food can expand as it freezes.